Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Dual Vector Model

 We would like to interpret the results above in the gravitational dual theory (going back to the Gaussian distribution for the couplings).
 In equation \eqref{eq:moments_dual} we wrote (to leading order) the connected multi-trace correlator as a simple integral, where in the integrand we have the single trace quantities after the ensemble average.
 Therefore, to obtain the gravitational interpretation we just need to rewrite each trace in terms of the gravity dual, interpret the result, and we are done.

 The only twist comes in the interpretation stage.
 The integral that we carry out is over $\binom{N}{p}$ quantities, and these do not necessarily have a meaning in gravity, which is the effective theory of the averaged quantities (in the SYK context).
 We would therefore like to replace this integral by a ``compressed'' version.
-Or in other words, we would like to find a set of ``minimal'' modifications to the gravity action that produces the full cactus expansion for any number of traces.
+In other words, we would like to find a set of ``minimal'' modifications to the gravity action that produces the full cactus expansion for any number of traces.
 We therefore begin by ``minimizing'' the vector model to the smallest possible set of degrees of freedom, which is just the fluctuation of $h_2=\sqrt{\sum \phi_I^2}$.
+This is similar to a single instance of the average over $\alpha$ states discussed in \cite{Coleman:1988cy,marolf_maxfield}.

 This is straightforward.
 Starting from equation \eqref{eq:thermal_from_vector}, we can go to radial coordinates for the $\phi_I$'s with $h_2 \equiv \sqrt{\sum_I \phi_I^2}$, and integrate the $\binom{N}{p}-1$ dimensional sphere.
 Then we see that the joint thermal partition function is simply